-What's the difference between a fume hood and a biosafety cabinet?
+What's the difference between a fume hood, biosafety cabinet and laminar airflow bench?

 Fume hood airflow

-Because fume hoods handle hazardous chemicals (see Applications below), air is drawn away from the laboratory worker beginning at the face of the equipment, across the work surface and through ductwork where it is diluted and released into the atmosphere.
+Because fume hoods handle hazardous chemicals (see Applications below), air is drawn away from the laboratory worker beginning at the face of the equipment, across the work surface and through ductwork where it is released and diluted into the atmosphere.

 Proper and undisrupted airflow is critical within a fume hood; do not store large equipment inside the hood or do anything that could otherwise disrupt the movement of air within the unit.
 To maintain a safe and efficient work environment, never put your head inside the hood and keep the sash closed as much as possible.